 A Sound Design LLC. doing busines as BrandNu Design focuses on community engagement, pre-development strategies, and capital campaigns for new developments.
-Michael Ford is a designer, born and raised in the city of Detroit.
+Michael Ford, Associate AIA is a designer, born and raised in the city of Detroit.
 Ford received his Masters of Architecture degree from the University of Detroit Mercy (UDM), where he completed his graduate thesis titled “Hip Hop Inspired Architecture and Design.”
 He has worked as a designer at Hamilton Anderson Associates located in Detroit, Mich. and as an adjunct professor at his alma matter.
 Ford has also worked as a designer at Flad Architects located in Madison, Wisc.

 Ford has spent the past decade working to blur the lines between professional practice and academia.
 He is dedicated to stimulating cross disciplinary discourse between practitioners and residents on the sociological and cultural implications of architecture and urban planning on its inhabitants.
 More specifically, Ford has unveiled the subconscious roles of historical architectural figures such as LeCorbusier in envisioning the built environments which necessitated the birth of hip hop culture.